Splunk Cloud Platform Experiences

 Networking/Security

-- Enable private connectivity to secure your ingest data from traversing over the public internet.
-Private Connectivity is available only for regulated cloud environments (FedRAMP moderate, HIPAA, IRAP and PCI) on AWS regions.
+- Private connectivity may be implemented to secure your ingest data from traversing over the public internet.
 See About private connectivity in Securing Splunk Cloud Platform.

 Consider the need for encryption at rest.